AndrewstheBuilder/ScratchNeuralNet/DeepLearningSpecialization_Course4_CNNS/Week1/Week1.md

 -         # Set the ith training example's dA_prev to the unpadded da_prev_pad (Hint: use X[pad:-pad, pad:-pad, :])
         dA_prev[i, :, :, :] = da_prev_pad[pad:-pad, pad:-pad, :]
 #### Pooling Layer - Backward Pass
+- We apply a mask to keep track of the maximum value for **Maximum Pooling**.
+This is because the maximum value is what contributes to the output and therefore the cost.
+Backprop is computing gradients with respect to the cost function.
+Anything that influences the cost should have a non-zero gradient.
+- **Average Pooling Backward Pass**
+- I really do not get how this is supposed to work. dz is the value we are distributing through a matrix of dimension shape.
+- so we take the average of the all of the spaces in the matrix because they contribute equally.
+And the math is like this for a 2 dimensional matrix
+  - dz / (height_matrix * width_matrix)